National Eating Disorders Association: Activities

-Accusations of union busting and Tessa chatbot rollout
+Accusations of union busting and Tessa AI chatbot rollout

 On 24 May 2023, NPR broke the story that a NEDA executive had chosen to fire all helpline staff and dismiss hundreds of volunteers four days after the helpline workers certified their vote to unionize.
 According to Fortune, the new AI bot is set to replace workers on June 1, 2023.
 Six full-time staff members and all of the over 200 volunteers they oversee were dismissed.
 NEDA Chairman and MassMutual Chief Risk Officer Geoffrey Craddock is on leaked audio firing the staff.
 Their replacement is an AI chatbot named “Tessa,” whose creator, Dr. Ellen Fitzsimmons-Craft of Washington University in St. Louis, is on record stating that the bot is not capable of replicating human empathy or responding to complex, open-ended discussions with people in crisis.

 The helpline workers formed “Helpline Associates United” (HLA) joined Communications Workers of America, Chapter 1101.
 HLA member Abbie Harper wrote on their website, “We asked for adequate staffing and ongoing training to keep up with our changing and growing Helpline, and opportunities for promotion to grow within NEDA.
 We didn’t even ask for more money.
 When NEDA refused [to recognize our union], we filed for an election with the National Labor Relations Board and won on March 17.
 Then, four days after our election results were certified, all four of us were told we were being let go and replaced by a chatbot.”